 In 2004, George Alexander, a former professor and dean of the Santa Clara School of Law, and his wife, Katharine, made a generous donation to the East San Jose Community Law Center’s endowment.
 In recognition of their gesture, the ESJCLC was officially renamed the Katharine & George Alexander Community Law Center.

-Today, the Alexander Community Law Center focuses on consumer law, immigration law, workers’ rights and tax matters, and serves about 1,000 clients on-site per year.
+Today, the Alexander Community Law Center focuses on consumer law, immigration law and workers’ rights, and serves about 1,000 clients on-site per year.
 It also reaches out to about 1,200 individuals through its mobile workshops on Consumer Rights, Workers’ Rights and Tenant-Landlord Rights, given throughout the community.